 The best results of CFPP showed additive N1, which at 5000 ppm adding cause CFFP reduction of 4 °C. N1 has a significant effect on the reduction of CFPP and at a much lower level of additivation (900 ppm).
 At this amount, the additive reduction of CFPP is 3oC (Fig.2).

 This reduction in CFPP for other additives of this manufacturer have at 2000 ppm.
-This additive consists of polymer, reaction product of a olefin anhydride maleic, fatty amine and methacrylic acid ester (1 - 2.5%), vinyl acetate, hydrocarbons C10, aromatics >1% (25-50%), and low content of naphthalene, 1,2,4-trimethylbenzene, and mesitylene (Appendix 6).
+This additive consists of polymer, reaction product of an olefin anhydride maleic, fatty amine and methacrylic acid ester (1 - 2.5%), vinyl acetate, hydrocarbons C10, aromatics >1% (25-50%), and low content of naphthalene, 1,2,4-trimethylbenzene, and mesitylene (Appendix 6).

 The CF additive has a noticeable effect to decrease of CFPP at the maximum concentration of the additive, and for the LM additive, the reduction in CFPP cannot be observed (Fig.2)

 For PP, the best result was achieved with N2 and CF additive at a dosage of 1100 ppm with a reduction of 2oC (obtained in preliminary research), the same result was achieved with N1 at 2000 ppm, and N3 and LM at 5000ppm (Fig.1).
 It is interesting that the additives CF do not contain either polymers or copolymers, but only diesel fuel in high concentrations (30-60%).
-On the basis of this, their effect can be explained rather by dilution and winterization, but as an effect of inhibiting crystal growth (Table A-6 (see Appendix).
+Based on this, their effect can be explained rather by dilution and winterization, but as an effect of inhibiting crystal growth (Table A-6 (see Appendix).

 There is almost no effect to the CP, at low concentration of additives.
 The best results give the addition of N1 additive at 5000 ppm, which results of reduction CP a 3 °C (Table A-1, see Appendix).